 - Drafting would involve random selection based on birth dates determined by lottery draw if activated again.

 In light of various false notices about fake draft notifications circulating via texts or emails – rest assured these are fraudulent attempts to sow fear and chaos among people.
 The Selective Service System, which manages potential future drafts as mandated by law, confirmed unequivocally they do not contact registrants directly except during the initial registration acknowledgment letter.
 Any contrary assertion is pure disinformation intended to mislead.

 Military Recruitment vs Conscription

 An essential distinction needs clarification between recruitment efforts made by different branches within our armed services versus the actual conscripting process.
-While recruiters actively seek out volunteers meeting specific qualifications suitable for their respective service areas, true ‘draft’ implies compulsory service without any voluntary element involved.
-This understanding helps dispel fears surrounding possible forced enlistment scenarios propagated through unfounded online rumors regularly.
+While recruiters actively seek out volunteers meeting specific qualifications suitable for their respective service areas, an actual ‘draft’ implies compulsory service without any voluntary element involved.
+This understanding helps dispel fears regularly surrounding possible forced enlistment scenarios propagated through unfounded online rumors.

 Potential Changes to Future Drafts

 The landscape of military drafts may undergo significant changes, with the National Commission on Military, National, and Public Service expected to release a comprehensive report in March 2024.